Schools in Action

 The UN World Food Programme is the world’s largest humanitarian agency.
 WFP fights hunger worldwide, saving lives during emergencies while building a better future for the next generation.

 WFP knows that the next generation can end hunger.
 We need your help as students and teachers to end hunger starting in your schools.
-In our University Pack you will find everything you need to get your school involved in the fight against hunger.
+In our Student Materials you will find everything you need to get your school involved in the fight against hunger.
 Ensuring that children worldwide have a healthy start in life is not only a worthy goal, it’s in our global interest.

 For her final project, our March online intern, Mariana Petrova, invited her own online community to join her in telling the story of a world free from hunger.